Transparency and labelling

 Nominal content

-What is the meaning of the symbol _______ accompanying the content?
+What does the symbol “e” accompanying the contents mean?

 Ingredients